samdoran/ansible-role-gitlab/README.md

 GitLab Omnibus
 ========

-Install GitLab Omnibus edition
+Install GitLab CE Omnibus on CentOS 6.
+The role will update GitLab if `gitlab_version` does not match the installed version.
+There is a cron job that creates daily backups of the database and another cron job that deletes backups older than `gitlab_days_old_backups` days.

 Requirements
 ------------

-CentOS 6
+* CentOS 6
-SSL private and public keys
+* SSL private and public keys
-Postfix installed and configured to relay mail properly Ports 80 and 443 open in firewall
+* Postfix installed and configured to relay mail properly
+* Ports 80 and 443 open in firewall

 Role Variables
 --------------